SOS Tour: Concert synopsis

 Water is a recurring visual motif in the concerts.
 During the intro, a projection of SZA as she dives into the ocean is shown on the stage screen.

-The SOS Tour's concerts were around 90 minutes long.
-Every show featured prominent nautical visual elements, and critics divided one show into four or five acts based on the stage scenery.
-The setup included footage of waters, projected onto video screens, alongside several large props like a boat or anchor, reinforcing the tour's visual theme.
-Accompanying SZA was a three-person band that flanked the stage throughout the concerts.
-Four backup dancers were present to perform interpretative dances; at times they were dressed as sailors.
+The SOS Tour's concerts were around 90 minutes long, and critics divided them into four or five acts.
+Aesthetically, the shows had an oceanic and nautical theme.
+The scenery consisted of props or visual elements like aquatic animals, piers, anchors, submarines, fishing trawlers, life rafts, and lighthouses; footage of either calm or turbulent seawaters were occasionally projected onscreen.
+Accompanying SZA was a three-person band that flanked the stage throughout the shows.
+Four backup dancers were present to perform interpretative dances.
+At times, they were dressed as sailors.

-Set lists had over 30 songs.
+The set lists had around 30 songs.
 Apart from the standard SOS tracks, SZA performed various songs from Ctrl, such as "Love Galore", "Broken Clocks", and "Garden (Say It like Dat)".
-She also included covers of "Bag Lady" (2000) by Erykah Badu and her collaborations with other artists, which include "All the Stars" (2018) with Kendrick Lamar and "Kiss Me More" (2021) with Doja Cat.
-Other song choices were "PSA" and in some shows "DTM", both of which are unreleased songs set to appear on the reissue of SOS, Lana.
-Select shows featured surprise guests; most were artists with whom she had worked on songs in the past.
+She covered Erykah Badu's 2000 single "Bag Lady" and included her collaborations with other artists, such as "All the Stars" (2018) with Kendrick Lamar and "Kiss Me More" (2021) with Doja Cat.
+SZA also performed two then-unreleased songs—"PSA" (2025) and, in some shows, "Diamond Boy (DTM)" (2024)—during the tour.
+Both would later be released as part of SOSs deluxe reissue, Lana.
+Select concerts featured surprise guests; most were artists with whom she had worked on songs in the past.

-A concert began with SZA's recreation of the album's cover art—which shows her atop a diving board in the middle of the ocean—backed by "PSA".
-The screen projected a pre-filmed scene in which, through visual effects, her silhouette throws her microphone at the ocean and dives into the water headfirst.
+Each concert began with a recreation of the SOS cover art—which shows SZA atop a diving board in the middle of the ocean—backed by "PSA".
+A cube-shaped LED screen then descended in front of her to play a pre-filmed scene.
+The video showed her, depicted as a silhouette, throwing her microphone at the sea and diving into the water.
 Emerging for "Seek & Destroy", SZA and her backup dancers appeared behind the first stage setting, a pier into which a fishing trawler is docked.